Education

 The project culminated in a concert given by the participating pupils at the Oxford Centre for Music.
 All four groups joined together to perform music learned over the course of the project, as well as each school group having an opportunity to perform individually.

 On Wednesday afternoon we took all of Year 7, plus students from d’Overbroeck’s International School, to the Schools’ Concert in the dimly lit but atmospheric Town Hall.
 On the menu was modern music from Sally Beamish (still alive, still composing), and less modern music from Ralph Vaughan Williams, Tchaikovsky and, Mark Olejnik’s favourite [Mark is Headmaster of d’Overbroeck’s 7-11], Vivaldi (none of whom are still alive, sadly not one of them still composing).
-We heard Sheku Kanneh-Mason, the amazing young cellist who played at the Royal Wedding (Harry and Meghan, not Charles and Diana!), and presenting the show was Alexander Armstrong, Pointless presenter and TV and Radio superstar, who added a touch of celeb sparkle and brilliance to it all.
-From a teacher’s point of view it was perfect: at an hour long, and with plenty of variety and fun it was non-stop entertainment, and to see 35 Year 7 faces light up at the sound of an orchestra was a delight- one of those moments that make teaching such a joy.
+We heard Sheku Kanneh-Mason, the amazing young cellist, and presenting the show was Alexander Armstrong, Pointless presenter and TV and Radio superstar, who added a touch of celeb sparkle and brilliance to it all.
+From a teacher’s point of view it was perfect: at an hour long, and with plenty of variety and fun it was non-stop entertainment, and to see 35 Year 7 faces light up at the sound of an orchestra was a delight – one of those moments that make teaching such a joy.
 As ever it was a delight to be with our well-mannered and engaged d’Overbroeck’s pupils.
 We were very proud to be with them.

 In the evening we did it all again, this time with the GCSE and A level students.
-The programme was a slightly extended version of the afternoon’s offering, and the students were particularly taken with the Vaughan Williams and Vivaldi/Beamish (weird but brilliant), and they were all dazzled by Sheku’s brilliant, emotional and intense playing.”
+The programme was a slightly extended version of the afternoon’s offering, and the students were particularly taken with the Vaughan Williams and Vivaldi/Beamish, and they were all dazzled by Sheku’s brilliant, emotional and intense playing.”

-We are most grateful to the CAVATINA Chamber Music Trust for their support in enabling OCMF to offer FREE tickets to young people aged 8 to 25 (inclusive) www.cavatina.net, and to d’Overbroeck’s School, Oxford for their previous support, publicity and sponsorship of OCMF.
+We are most grateful to the CAVATINA Chamber Music Trust for their support in enabling OCMF to offer FREE tickets to young people aged 8 to 25 (inclusive) in the past www.cavatina.netand to d’Overbroeck’s School, Oxford for their previous support, publicity and sponsorship of OCMF.